skiritan/aws-identity-round-robin-workshop/docs/delegation/build.md

 6. On the Review page, check **both** of the **I acknowledge** boxes and click **Create**.
 One acknowledgement is requested because of the creation of resources with custom names.
 The CloudFormation template does this when it creates certain resources with names that make it easier to identify them.
-The other acknowledgement is requested because of the nested stack that is created to deploy the Macie Activity Generator.

     CloudFormation will now begin to create the resources.
 **Refresh the browser window to view the progress.**
 This takes about five minutes.
-Notice that CloudFormation creates two stacks.
-In addition to the main stack, CloudFormation also builds a nested stack whose name contains the string MacieSetup.
-This nested stack is used to run the Macie Activity Generator.
 Wait until the Status value for the **esslab** stack shows **CREATE_COMPLETE**.
 You can refresh the browser window to update the status.